sy2002/QNICE-FPGA/doc/best-practices.md

 ### Subroutines

 * Sub routines must use the upper registers R8 to R12 to return values.
-* They must not change any upper register that is not needed for returning values.
+* They may not change any upper register that is not needed for returning values.
 * Another elegant way to return one or more boolean values is to use the status register's flags because you can then use branch commands after